San Antonio Independent School District: History

-While San Antonio public schools were established by the City Council in 1854, it wasn't until May 2, 1899, that the school system became an independent district with the formation of its own Board of Trustees.
+While San Antonio public schools were established by the City Council in 1854, it wasn't until May 2, 1899, that the school system became an independent district with the formation of its own board of trustees.
 San Antonio ISD received its first charter from the state of Texas in 1903.

 One of San Antonio's most outstanding assets is the preservation of its historic sites and neighborhoods, most of which are found within SAISD.
 All have strong, active neighborhood associations.

 SAISD is the tenth-largest public employer in San Antonio, with more than 7,000 employees serving about 49,000 students.
-The District’s resources consist of local, state, and federal revenue.
+The District's resources consist of local, state, and federal revenue.

 Local revenue consists primarily of property taxes and also includes local grant donations.
-State revenue accounts for the District’s largest share of revenue and is mainly driven by Average Daily Attendance (ADA) and the District’s total property value.
+State revenue accounts for the District's largest share of revenue and is mainly driven by Average Daily Attendance (ADA) and the District's total property value.
 Federal revenue is a minor component of the operating budget but the major source of revenue for the Food Service Fund and is driven by the number of meals served and the number of students who qualify for the free- and reduced-price lunch program.

-In January 2016, Superintendent Pedro Martinez unveiled the SAISD Blueprint for Excellence: Target 2020, a five-year plan with 10 academic goals.
-The plan is supported by five pillars: Academic Excellence, Talent Management, Culture Shift, Stakeholder Engagement and Fiscal Management.
-The blueprint was developed with a long-term perspective and inclusive of the input of external institutions and organizations, as well as internal feedback.

-The District set in motion the strategies outlined in the plan, and began to see a continued upward trajectory with strong gains in academic achievement.
-SAISD received an overall grade of a "B" rating through the accountability ratings from the Texas Education Agency for the 2018-2019 school year.
-This rating measures how well the District prepared students for success, both in school and after high school in college, a career, or the military.

 The District was involved directly in the San Antonio Independent School District v.
-Rodriguez Supreme Court case and indirectly in the United States v.
+Rodriguez Supreme Court case, and indirectly in the United States v.
 Lopez Supreme Court case.

-In the 2016-2017 school year, about 5,050 students went from SAISD to charter schools, and in the last part of the 2017-2018 school year that number increased to about 10,100, while about 200 students living in SAISD were in other school districts.
-For the 2018-2019 school year the district ended the employment of 132 teachers over budget cuts, and budget was reduced by 6%, totaling $31 million.
+In the 2016–2017 school year, about 5,050 students went from SAISD to charter schools, and in the last part of the 2017–2018 school year that number increased to about 10,100, while about 200 students living in SAISD were in other school districts.
+For the 2018–2019 school year the district ended the employment of 132 teachers over budget cuts, and budget was reduced by 6%, totaling $31 million.
 By 2018, in a response to a decline in enrollment, the district repurposed several campuses as magnet schools or specialty schools to attract parents who would otherwise put their children in private school.

+In 2023 there was a proposal to close 19 schools.